 The Gardens by the Bay eloquently mixes nature with art.
 In one area, you’ll find giant desert cacti, followed by a man-made mountain with a beautiful waterfall.
 Later stumble upon giant sleeping babies floating in the air.
 The most memorable part of the experience is the Supertree Grove.
 The grove features several towering “trees” connected by a canopy walkway.

-Visit Marina Bay Sands
+Have Sunset Cocktails at the Marina Bay Sands

 Walk through Chinatown

 With such strong connections to China, it’s no surprise that visitors will find an air of authenticity about Singapore’s Chinatown.
 The neighborhood comes with a flurry of tiny mom-and-pop shops and delicious home-style restaurants in one is one of the oldest districts in Singapore.

 Begin your experience at the local metro station and walk down Pagoda Street.
 Teeming with your typical gift shops, parlors and restaurants, continue on until you reach the Chinatown Heritage Centre.
 Discover the fascinating past through a series of exhibits before returning to the bustle of the local streets.